spinnaker-hackathon/gardening/README.md

 ## How to participate and earn prizes

 Contribute when you can!
 When you register, you'll be matched with a team.
 You will receive your team match via [Spinnaker Slack](join.spinnaker.io) by July 15.
 All contributions you make in a team project count as individual contributions, and demoing a project enters your team to win a challenge prize package, too!
-Read more in the [Hackathon logistics](https://www.spinnaker.io/community/gardening/hack-logistics/) page on spinnaker.io
+Your individual contribution points will be tracked on the [contribution tracking sheet](https://go.armory.io/contributors).
+Read more in the [Hackathon logistics](https://www.spinnaker.io/community/gardening/hack-logistics/) page.

 Here's the eligibility breakdown for our two buckets of prizes: